 There are three ways to make your workplace a safer place to be.

 Know the law

 In October 2006 the government introduced the Regulatory Reform (Fire Safety) Order 2005.
 The changes were designed to make the law easier to comply with and understand.
 You also need to know about how we enforce legislation.
 The Brigade has guidance notes on various fire safety at work topics.
-If you have a specific question, please contact your local Fire Engineering Department for advice.
+If you have a specific question, please contact our Fire Engineering Department for advice on 01429 874109 or email FireEngineeringHelpdesk@clevelandfire.gov.uk .
 You can also view or download the Government’s short guide to the Order here:

 It makes business sense to improve fire safety in your workplace.

 Tell us about serious risks.
 If you’re concerned about a fire risk which may be a danger to life (for instance a company or organisation disregarding fire safety practices) you should contact 01429 874109 immediately.